bao-project/bao-docs/source/development/testing.rst

 		- **Base Image Definition**: The Nix recipe specifies the base image for the guest.
 This can be an existing image provided by a distribution or a custom image prepared specifically for the guest build.
 The base image serves as the starting point for the guest build process.
 		- **Package Definitions**: Similar to firmware building, the Nix recipe includes package definitions for the necessary software and dependencies required by the guest.
 This may encompass the operating system kernel, userland utilities, libraries, and additional applications or services.
 		- **Configuration Customization**: The Nix recipe allows for customization of the guest's configuration.
-This includes options to specify network settings, filesystem layout, user accounts, startup services, and any other relevant guest-specific configurations.
-These customizations enable tailored guest builds according to specific requirements.
+This includes options to specify network settings, filesystem layout, startup services, and any other relevant guest-specific configurations.
 		- **Provisioning and Post-Processing**: The Nix recipe can include steps for provisioning the guest image, such as installing additional software, configuring system services, or applying security hardening measures.
 It may also define any necessary post-processing steps, such as compressing the image or generating a bootable ISO file.
 		- **Version Control Integration**: Similar to firmware building, the Nix recipe for guest building can integrate with version control systems to ensure reproducibility and easy updates to newer versions of the guest software.